Sam Ruby

-Sam Ruby is a prominent software developer who has made significant contributions to web standards and open source software projects.
-In particular he has contributed to the standardization of syndicated web feeds via his involvement with the Atom standard and the Feed Validator web service.
+Sam Ruby is a software developer who has made significant contributions to web standards and open source software projects.
+He has contributed to the standardization of syndicated web feeds via his involvement with the Atom standard and the Feed Validator web service.

-He currently holds the position of Rails Specialist at Fly.io.
-He resides in Raleigh, North Carolina.
+He retired from the position of Rails Specialist at Fly.io in October 2025.

 Background

 Sam Ruby received a B.A. in mathematics from Christopher Newport University, Newport News, Virginia.
-Ruby was hired immediately out of college by IBM and has worked there since.
+He formerly worked on open source project development for IBM.

 Apache Project

 Ruby is a former board member of the Apache Software Foundation.
-He formerly served as president; Assistant Secretary; Director, Vice President of Legal Affairs; and was the former Chair of the Apache Jakarta Project.
-He also actively contributes to numerous Apache projects.
+He formerly served as president; Assistant Secretary; Director, Vice President of Legal Affairs; and was the Chair of the Apache Jakarta Project.
+He actively contributes to numerous Apache projects.
 Notably, he was one of the early Ant contributors, as well as being the creator of Gump.

 Feed Validator

 Ruby is the principal maintainer of the Feed validator, which he developed along with Mark Pilgrim.
-It's able to validate Atom feeds as well as RSS 0.90, 0.91, 0.92, 0.93, 0.94, 1.0, 1.1 and 2.0 feeds.
+Feed Validator is able to validate Atom feeds as well as RSS 0.90, 0.91, 0.92, 0.93, 0.94, 1.0, 1.1 and 2.0 feeds.